Joseph-François Hertel de la Fresnière

 Joseph-François Hertel de la Fresnière (/fr/; baptised 3 July 1642 - buried 22 May 1722) was a military officer of New France.
-Born in Trois-Rivières when it was a small frontier town to Jacques Hertel, Lord Hertel and Marie Marguerie, he grew up with the constant threat of military action against the Iroquois.
-Captured by the Iroquois in 1661, he was adopted by an old Iroquois woman, and spent as long as two years among them, learning their language and ways.
-He managed to escape and make his way home, where his family had thought him dead.
+Born in Trois-Rivières to Jacques Hertel de La Fresnière and Marie Marguerie, he grew up in an atmosphere of continual warfare with the Iroquois, he grew up with the constant threat of military action against the Iroquois.
+Captured by the Iroquois in 1661, he was held captive and subjected to torture before being adopted by an elderly Iroquois woman, who taught him the Iroquois language.
+He escaped and returned to Trois-Rivières around 1663, when his family believed him to be dead.

 He participated in numerous expeditions against the Iroquois, and assisted in the construction of Fort Frontenac.
 He was briefly imprisoned by French authorities on allegations of illegal fur trade in 1678.

-Upon the outbreak of King William's War in 1689, he was chosen by Governor Frontenac to lead an expedition in 1690 that successfully raided Salmon Falls on the Maine-New Hampshire border, and then contributed to the massacre and destruction of a settlement on Falmouth Neck (site of present-day Portland, Maine).
+At the beginning of 1690, Frontenac appointed Hertel to lead an expedition against Salmon Falls, specifically the nearby fort at Rollinsford, and then participated in the capture and destruction of Fort Loyal and the English settlement on Falmouth Neck (site of present-day Portland, Maine).
 Upon his return to Canada, he participated in the defense of Quebec when it was attacked by New England colonists under Sir William Phips.